 If you enter more than one path, separate each path by a semicolon.

-However, if you use this rule you must take into account that conpal LAN Crypt's specific access check will not be carried out until the user's encryption profile is loaded.
+However, if you use this rule, you must consider that conpal LAN Crypt's specific access check will not be carried out until the user's encryption profile is loaded.